 Do not create PowerPoint slides!
 Do not do it!
 Please.
 This is predictable.
 It’s boring.
 PowerPoint brings out the worst in presentations.

-Instead, be a story-teller!
+Instead, be a storyteller!
 Surprise your audience through your medium.
+Hand out physical student work from kids who are way above grade level.
+Let folks read hand-written letters from kids who are bored to death.
 Have students speak in person or record video interviews.
-Hand out tangible student work from kids who are way above grade level.
-Let folks read hand-written letters from kids who are bored to death.
+Let your alumni explain why the gifted program was important to them (you are keeping in touch with your alumni, right?).

 Parents are powerful.
 Parents make things happen (especially the parents of your top-performing students).
 Parents are underutilized in many situations.
 Parents care deeply but don’t know that they can help.